How to Easily Take and Submit Your Meter Reading

 Digital imperial meter

-This meter type is an older model, though still very common in older housing estates.
-This is much easier to read than the digital gas meter.
-There is one simple set of numbers and you’ll need:
+This meter type is an older model, though still fairly common in older housing.
+There is one simple set of numbers you’ll need:

 - The first 4 large digits reading from left to right, ignoring the two smaller digits in red.